vechiato/vechiato.github.io/content/post/Book Working Backwards.md

 #### **Chapter 6: Metrics: Manage Your Inputs, Not Your Outputs**

-Amazon focuses on managing input metrics—actions and behaviours that drive desired outcomes—rather than output metrics.
+Amazon focuses on managing input metrics actions and behaviours that drive desired outcomes rather than output metrics.
 This approach allows the company to proactively manage its performance and adapt quickly.

 ### **Part Two: The Invention Machine at Work**